Seeing the world with different eyes. Fresh perspectives are brewing in an Italian B & B

 The village of Trebiano in Italy is home to two historic houses or suites where visitors can stay.
 The Boutique B&B called HomCom that includes them, is located in the province of La Spezia.
 High up in the Italian region of Cinque Terre and on the Italian Riviera.
 So far, it all sounds very normal: a must-see location for every curious traveller.
-But, in his career as local entrepreneur, professional sommelier and chef, founder Luca Palmero had experienced the impacts of overtourism on local communities and he felt it was time for a change.
+But, in his career as local entrepreneur, professional sommelier and chef, founder Luca Palmero had experienced the impacts of over-tourism on local communities.
+He felt it was time for a change.

 New Travel

 So, for Palmero it was a logical step to move to a more conscious way of hospitality.
-And a new kind of travel.
-To take the opportunity to be part of a change.
-A change that could help create a different way of looking at life, and especially travel.
+And a new type of travel.
+To take the opportunity to be part of the change.
+A change that can help create a different way of looking at life, and especially travel.
 “We will understand the new perspective with which we can look at the world, if we start looking for ‘Joy’ and not ‘Pleasure,’” he said.

-“We are at the dawn of a revolution that sees travel as an important means of change for ourselves and for the entire world,” he said: “and it is our responsibility to participate in this change.
+“We are at the dawn of a revolution.
+One that sees travel as an important means of change for ourselves and for the entire world,” he said.
+He added: “It is our responsibility to take part in this change.
 So, we need more conscious travellers, as much as we need more conscious and welcoming hosts.”

 HomCom in Italy invites people to review their old perspectives